 Shaving with a straight razor can be worth it once you master the process.
 A straight razor can give you the best shave available for years to come with proper maintenance, as a good quality razor should last you a lifetime.
 There are some significant drawbacks as the razor is fairly expensive, and there is a steep learning curve to mastering it.

 Read on to learn more about straight razors and if incorporating one into your shaving kit makes sense for you.

 At first glance, the thought of using an old-fashioned straight razor may not seem like the most practical option.
 They look intimidating and potentially dangerous.
 Will the end results justify the added time needed to use a straight razor correctly?

-While it may seem like a hassle, straight razor shaving is a truly unique experience that many men enjoy not only for the closeness of the shave but for the tradition and novelty of the experience as well.
+While it may seem like a hassle, straight razor shaving is a truly unique experience that many men enjoy not only for the closeness of the shave but also for the tradition and novelty of the experience.

 Pros of using a straight razor